Corporate Governance

 Group Governance

-JSW Group consists of The Japan Steel Works, Ltd. and 45 subsidiaries (33 consolidated, 12 non-consolidated).
 The Group operates the Industrial Machinery Products Business, Material and Engineering Business, and other businesses in Japan and around the world.

-For Group companies, the JSW business division with primary responsibility leads the formulation of management policies and short- and medium-term management plans, and monitors their progress.
-In order to enhance the effectiveness of these efforts, we assign full-time or part-time directors or Audit & Supervisory Board members with the responsibility of supervising and auditing the execution of duties at Group companies, in principle, thereby ensuring that the execution of duties by directors, etc., and employees at Group companies comply with laws and regulations and the Articles of Incorporation.
-In addition, regarding risks relating to specific functions, such as health and safety, environmental management, and export control administration, each Group company participates in the various committees formed by the relevant divisions of the Company, or follows the regulations developed by the Company, and appropriately manages these risks.
+For Group companies, the JSW business division with primary responsibility leads the formulation of management policies and short- and medium-term management plans and monitors their progress.
+In order to enhance the effectiveness of these efforts, we assign full-time or part-time directors or Audit & Supervisory Board members with the responsibility of supervising and auditing the execution of duties at Group companies, in principle, thereby ensuring that the execution of duties by directors, etc., and employees at Group companies complies with laws and regulations and the Articles of Incorporation.
+In addition, regarding risks relating to specific functions, such as quality control, health and safety, environmental management, and export control administration, each Group company participates in the various committees formed by the relevant divisions of the Company, or follows the regulations developed by the Company, and appropriately manages these risks.

 Each company in the Group also appoints individuals to be in charge of general affairs, accounting, and IT matters related to internal control.
 The appointed individuals receive guidance and training from the Internal Control Committee Office and conduct self-assessment of implementation and operation of internal control in step with risk assessment.
-The status and results of the self-assessment of internal control operations are reported to the Office and each company.
-In response, the Internal Audit Division of the Company, which also serves as the Office of the Internal Control Committee, monitors the governance and risk management status of each company by directly or indirectly auditing the status of each company and the methods and results of self-assessments.

 Cross-Shareholdings